 Field-Tested will cost you around $60, but once again, you might see this skin as an investment, as its price has more than tripled in the past year.

 Although not currently the meta rifle, the M4A4 has some incredible skins, and many are on ‘discount’ currently as the M4A1-S reigns supreme.
 For the price, this gold, intricate design on the Royal Paladin is a great pickup.

-You can secure this skin in field-tested for as little as $4 on the Steam market.
+You can secure this skin in field-tested for around $10 on the Steam market.

 Much like the AK-47 Legion of Anubis, this is a mythical-looking skin with vibrant blue with the focal point featuring the Emperor himself.

 You can buy one of these today in field-tested for only $18.